erkanyeter/demo_blog/packages/url/releases/0.0.1/README.md

 The third parameter can contain a list of attributes you would like to add to the link.
 The attributes can be a simple string or an associative array.

-If you set before url suffix (like .html) in config.php using fourth parameter **$suffix = false** you can switch off suffix for current site url.
+If you set url suffix (like .html) in config.php using fourth parameter **$suffix = false** you can switch off suffix for current site url.

 Here are some examples: